Skip to content

 Returns

-• The corresponding matrix index or nothing.
+• The corresponding matrix element or nothing.

 Examples